zigcBenx/githappens/README.md

 Milestone is set to current by default.
 If you want to pick it manually, pass `-m` or `--milestone` flag to the script.

 ## Issue templates

-Issue templates are located in `configs/templates.json.example`.
+Issue templates are located in `configs/templates.json`.
-Make sure to copy example file: `cp configs/templates.json.example configs/templates.json`

-All changes and customizations must be done in `configs/templates.json` file.
 **Make sure that names of templates are unique**